zhululai/radon-ide/docs/getting-started.rst

    Figure 3: Create a RADON Workspace.

 As depicted in Figure 4, a RADON workspace is started.
-It provides the “radon-particles” modeling project with a directory structure compliant with the GMT and the set of integrated RADON tools enabled (i.e., GMT, VT, DT, DPT).
+It provides the “radon-particles” modeling project with a directory structure compliant with the GMT and the set of integrated RADON tools enabled (i.e., GMT, VT, DT, DPT, CTT, Delivery Toolchain).

 .. figure:: imgs/IDE_RADONWorkspace_Light.jpg